 1. Bathe in Beauty at Seljavallalaug Geothermal Pool

-If you’re searching for a unique swimming experience a bit off the beaten track, then this is the geothermal pool for you!
+If you’re searching for a unique swimming experience a bit off the beaten track, and bored showering in the bathtub, then this is the geothermal pool for you!
 Nestled in a narrow valley, this picturesque man-made pool is fed by local hot springs and is one of Iceland’s oldest swimming pools.
 Once used for Icelanders to learn how to swim, this hidden gem is now a reward for any lucky traveller who manages to find it.

 Entry is free, but requires approximately 10 minutes of nature walking (which can include crossing a small river and navigating slippery terrain), so dress sensibly.
 Also, cool mountain streams run alongside the pool, so live like a Scandi and alternate between dipping into hot and cold water (if you dare!).